Sagar-modelling/Handwriting_Recognition_CRNN_LSTM/README.md

 ### Model Building ###
 * Input shape for our architecture having an input image of height 32 and width 128.
-* Here we used seven convolution layers of which 6 are having kernel size (3,3) and the last one is of size (2.2).
-And the number of filters is increased from 64   to 512 layer by layer.
+* Here we used seven convolution layers of which 6 are having kernel size (3,3) and the last one is of size (2.2) and the number of filters is increased from 64    to 512 layer by layer.
 * Two max-pooling layers are added with size (2,2) and then two max-pooling layers of size (2,1) are added to extract features with a larger width to predict long   texts.
 * Also, we used batch normalization layers after fifth and sixth convolution layers which accelerates the training process.
 * Then we used a lambda function to squeeze the output from conv layer and make it compatible with LSTM layer.